Visa Sponsorship

 Salary:

 • The incomes of teaching assistants in Australia are primarily determined by the type of institution, location, and experience.
-On an average,

 • Entry-Level Salary: AUD 32.23 – 33.60 per hour